-Carob and avocado are good choices.
-Don’t think about growing sweet chestnuts – it’s too dry and the winters are too brief.
-Even in the Blue Mountains (NSW) sweet chestnuts produce small, dry nuts when compared to the results you get from a cool temperate European climate with more fertile soil.
+Carob is a good choice.
+Don’t think about growing sweet chestnuts – SE Qld is too dry and the winters are too warm and brief.
+Even in the Blue Mountains (NSW) sweet chestnuts produce small, dry nuts when compared to the results you get from a cool, damp temperate European climate with more fertile soil.

 For pigs and poultry:

-Queensland arrowroot rhizomes are useful as stock fodder, their rhizomes are carbohydrate rich, and their fresh leaves contain up to 10% protein.
-In a good year, I can cut them down two or three times during the warm seasons, harvesting stems and leaves for mulching and compost making.
+Queensland arrowroot rhizomes are useful as stock fodder.
+Rhizomes are carbohydrate rich, and the fresh leaves and stems contain up to 10% protein.
+In a good year, I can cut them down three to eight times during the warm seasons, harvesting stems and leaves for mulching and compost making.

-Plants only need occasional watering, but if you want a good crop of rhizomes for human consumption, plant rhizome sections 45cm apart at Christmas.
-Keep them watered in dry weather and harvest them in May.
-I get around 45 kg of rhizomes from 10 square metres soil.
+Plants grown for fodder need occasional watering, but if you want a good crop of rhizomes for human consumption, plant rhizome sections 45cm apart at Christmas.
+Water weekly in dry weather and harvest in May.
+I get around 45 kg of rhizomes from 10 square metres of soil.

 Queensland arrowroot flourishes in damp to moist conditions, so I wouldn’t recommend planting them around dams or waterways.
 My guinea pigs eat young leaves.
-I also use the leave as alternatives to disposable plates for picnic food.
+I also use the leaves as disposable plates for picnic food.

-For human use, rhizomes are picked when fully formed – about half the size of a fist.
-Fresh rhizomes are the best quality, they will have a shiny, purple outer layer.
+For human use, rhizomes are picked when fully formed – about the size of a fist.
+Fresh rhizomes are plump and crisp – the best quality have a shiny, purple outer skin.
 Peel, then slice thinly (like potato crisps) and soak them in water for six hours, ideally overnight.
-This leaches out the excess arrowroot starch, and makes them palatable.
+This leaches out the excess arrowroot starch, and makes them palatable for humans.

 Slow roast or simmer sliced rhizomes until soft.
 Their flavour and texture is reminiscent of water chestnut.

-Sweet potato (Ipomoea batatas) too is extremely useful fodder.
-Leafy shoot tips are great food (bland tasting, but OK if used in small amounts in stir fries) plus the tubers are good, carbohydrate all rounders.
-I get three crops of foliage/ runners a year for composting and, like arrowroot, they need very little water.
+Sweet potato (Ipomoea batatas) is useful fodder.
+Leafy shoot tips are great food (bland tasting, but OK if used in small amounts in stir fries) plus the tubers provide carbohydrate.
+I get monthly crops of foliage and three crops of tubers a year.
+Green waste is also good for composting.
+Like arrowroot, they need very little water.
 The sweet potato growing in my nature strip gets watered once a month in dry weather.

 Lemongrass (Cymbopogon citratus), can become infected by rust disease, reducing its usefulness in the kitchen.
 I grow rust-resistant East Indian lemongrass (Cymbopogon flexuosus).
 Both can self-seed, so remove flowerheads.
-Plants needs watering to establish and maintain during drought.
-Leaves can be cut for bedding and for mulching or compost making.
+Plants needs watering to establish and to produce juicy stem bases during drought.
+Leaves can be cut for animal bedding, for mulching or for compost making.

-Use sunflowers for green manuring, composting, and their mature seed heads, complete with seeds, as a source of protein and oil-rich stock feed.
+Use sunflower (Helianthus annuus) for green manuring and compost making.
+Mature seed heads, complete with seeds, can be used as a source of protein and oil-rich stock feed.
 The most economical seed are sold in produce stores as parrot food.

-Chinese spinach, Amaranthus spp, including A. hypochondriacus) is good when picked very young – around 15-20cm high -when they are tender.
+Chinese spinach, Amaranthus spp, including A. hypochondriacus) is good when picked very young – around 15-20cm high – which is when they are very tender.
 I use them in stir fries, as spinach curry, etc. The seeds are oil and protein rich and were once more widely used to make gluten-free flour.

 As Chinese spinach matures it’s great for composting and fodder.
 Chinese spinach attracts caterpillars, and by growing them in between corn they can attract caterpillars away from the corn, reducing any need to spray.
-I sow them in the warm seasons, but seed will germinate in warm periods during winter.
-Chinese spinach seedlings need regular watering to establish, but maturing plants don’t need very much water.
+I sow Chinese spinach in the warm seasons, but seed will germinate in warm periods during winter.
+Seedlings need regular watering to establish, but maturing plants don’t need very much water.

-If you can water, and have blocks of soil for growing green manures, try lentils, chickpeas, mizuna, rocket, mustard, lucerne, millet, barley, peas, beans, and maize (corn).
-Apart from being suitable for green manuring, for compost making and stock fodder.
+If you can water, and can prepare blocks of soil for growing green manures, try lentils, chickpeas, mizuna, rocket, mustard, lucerne, millet, barley, peas, beans, and maize (corn).
+Apart from being suitable for green manuring and for compost making, they can be grazed by stock.

 As for carob, you’ll need to get male and female trees for seed production, and you plant one male to pollinate six female trees.
 This tree is adapted to winter rain and summer drought, so they grow best in WA’s dry temperate climate.
-Their shoots, leaves and pods are good, nutritious fodder.
-I noticed that in Sydney during wet, humid summers, that fungal infection can result in poor pod production.
+Their shoots, leaves and pods make nutritious fodder.
+I have observed that in warm temperate Sydney, which has wet, humid summers, that fungal infection can result in poor pod production.

 If you generally grow non-hybrid cultivars you can save your own seed from them year in year out.
-Home saved seed is a quick, cheap way of bulking up your seed supply for future crops plus, over about five years, these annuals will adapt – acclimatise – to local soils and conditions.
-If you join up with the Seed Savers’ Network entitles you to share the seed resources within your Local Seed Network free.
+Home saved seed is a quick, cheap way of bulking up your seed supply for future crops plus, over about five years of seed saving, these annuals will adapt – they acclimatise – to local soils and conditions.
+Membership of the Seed Savers’ Network entitles you to share the seed resources within your Local Seed Network free.
 Buy a copy of The Seed Savers’ Manual and discover how to save seed of over 100 different kinds of crop plant.

 25th January 2009